brianondemand/inceptor_notes/Web Development/7. MySQL/Connect to MySQL Database.md

 **Note:** In the PDO example above we have also **specified a database (myDB)**.
 PDO require a valid database to connect to.
 If no database is specified, an exception is thrown.

+#### Note:

+- Exception is an object that describes an error or unexpected behaviour of a PHP script.

+- **PDOException** returns the error code as a string.

+- `die() `- Terminate the code if there is an error.

+- `getMessage()` - Print out the message

+- `include` : add file but brings an error if it does not exist

+- `include_once` : add file and check if it has been included in another line then through an error.

+- `require` : add file but brings an error if it does not exist and stop entire code from running

+- `require_once` : add file and check if it has been included in another line then throw an error and stop entire code from running.